kjs566/image-gallery-android-library/README.md

 ## Demo Project

 ## How to use
+### Instalation
 Unforunatelly I currently don't own any archives hosting, so you have to get the library from this repository.
 1. Cloning into your projects root file.
-> git clone
+> git clone -b "v0.1.0" --single-branch --depth 1 https://github.com/kjs566/image-gallery-android-library.git imagegallery
-2. Adding it as a dependency for your project
+2. Adding it as a dependency for your project in app/build.gradle -> dependencies
+> implementation project(path: ':imagegallery')

 ## Customizations